In celebration of Book Lovers Day (August 9th), we’ve compiled a list of 36 interesting facts about books.

 The Benefits of Reading

 It’s common knowledge that reading is good for you, but did you know how good?
-The following factoids might convince you to pick up a book for your health.
+The following factoids about books might convince you to pick up a gook book to read for your health.

 33. People Who Read Fiction Are Nicer